OCA/account-analytic/procurement_mto_analytic/readme/DESCRIPTION.md

-This module takes account analytic value from sale order to the created purchase order line.
+This module takes analytic distribution value from sale order to the created purchase order line.